tanchekwei/VisualStudioCodeForCommandPalette/GUIDE.md

 *   **`VisualStudioCodeWorkspaceProvider`**: This static provider orchestrates the process of finding recently opened VS Code workspaces.
 It doesn't perform the reading itself but delegates the task to specialized reader classes.
 *   **`VisualStudioProvider`**: This static provider orchestrates the process of finding recently opened Visual Studio solutions.
 It uses the integrated `VisualStudioService` to discover Visual Studio instances and their recent items.

+### Watcher Services

+*   **`VSWorkspaceWatcherService` & `VSCodeWorkspaceWatcherService`**: These services provide real-time updates by monitoring the underlying configuration files (`ApplicationPrivateSettings.xml` for VS, `storage.json` / `state.vscdb` for VS Code).
+When a change is detected (e.g., a new solution is opened), the extension automatically refreshes the list.

+### Pin Service

+*   **`PinService`**: Manages the pinning functionality, allowing users to keep frequently used workspaces at the top of the list.
+It persists the pinned state across sessions.

 ### Visual Studio Integration

 The extension now includes the core logic from the `PowerToys-Run-VisualStudio` project to discover Visual Studio installations and their recent solutions.
 This is accomplished by: